danielharrell/does_music_move/does_music_move.md

 of it, at any moment of its motion.
-We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place together forms a continuum.
+We can grant that the hand will be at *every* such place over the course of the motion, and even suppose that every such place taken together forms a continuum.
 But it turns out not to be the continuum of the motion itself, but rather just the continuum of the motion's path, which as a path, doesn't move.